-In order to make this time a little more pleasant for students (and you), we’ve compiled some tips and tricks from other academic libraries to get through finals week with as little stress as possible and you can maybe even have a little fun.
-Here are six libraries that took finals studying to a whole new level:
+But finals week can be just as stressful for librarians as it is for students.
+In order to make this time a little more pleasant for everyone, we’ve compiled some tips and tricks from other academic libraries to get through finals week with the least amount of stress as possible — and maybe even have a little fun.
+Check out these six libraries that are setting the standard for finals week preparations.

-1. Cornell University
+1. University of Dayton

 3. Samford University